 - More control over your sex life

 How to take Rigevidon?

 Rigevidon contraceptive tablets fall under the category of monophasic pills, which means that each pill has the same amount of estrogen and progesterone.
-You need to a Rigevidon pill day during the period of 21 days.
+You need to take a Rigevidon pill daily during the period of 21 days.